 Trip Tips: Birding by mini-train in western Wisconsin

-Birding by Mini-Train: It's May 4 and Sept.
-28 in 2019.
+Birding by Mini-Train: Trips are offered in May and September.
 The five-hour trips cost $40 and include lunch.
-Tickets for the trips go fast, so reserve as soon as possible.
+Tickets go fast, so reserve as soon as possible.

 © Beth Gauper

 Tiffany Wildlife Area: The 13,000 acres line both sides of the river.
 It's available for fishing, paddling and swimming from sandbars as well as birding.

 Tiffany Bottoms state natural area: These 717 acres within the wildlife area can be reached from a parking area on Wisconsin 25, seven miles north of Nelson, or from the old townsite of Ella on the west shore.